-Section 10(14) provides tax benefits up to Rs 1,200 per year per child for up to two children for expenditure on education including tuition fees.
-An individual taxpayer can claim tax benefit under section 10 by spending tuition fees for a maximum of two children.
+Section 10(14) provides tax benefits of up to Rs 1,200 per year per child for up to two children for expenditure on education including tuition fees.
+An individual taxpayer can claim tax benefits under section 10 by spending tuition fees for a maximum of two children.

 If a person has a taxpayer spouse, then the spouse can claim two more children.

 Section 80C provides for tax deduction benefits including tax benefits for tuition fee expenses.
 The maximum limit of income tax deduction allowed under section 80C is Rs.
 1.5 lakh.